anthonysylvanreview/anthonysylvanreview.github.io/27-summary.md

 # Summary

-Anthony & Sylvan may have been a great company at one point, but based upon our experience having a pool built by them, my opinion is that they've prioritized product over quality.
+Anthony & Sylvan may have been a great company at one point, but based upon our experience having a pool built by them, my opinion is that they've prioritized profit over quality.

 ## Project Management